loganorr-alt/laravel_challenges/README.md

 **Note:** This is the last section I worked on, and as may be evident, incomplete, and rushed.

 The design phase uses the same process as in the Creating and Designing APIs section.
+So I've mostly summarised my decisions here, only going into a little detail when something is different

 - [Task 1](Building_APIs_Laravel/task1.md)
 - [Task 2](Building_APIs_Laravel/task2.md)